Country guides

 A passport or other valid form of ID is required, but nationals of the USA do not require a visa.

-A passport valid for six months beyond arrival date is required, but no visa is required for touristic stays of up to 30 days for British Citizens.
+A passport valid for six months beyond the arrival date is required, but no visa is needed for touristic stays of up to 30 days for British citizens.

-Canadian nationals require a passport that is valid for six months beyond the arrival date, though no visa is required for touristic stays of up to 30 days.
+Canadian nationals need a passport that is valid for six months beyond the arrival date, though no visa is required for touristic stays of up to 30 days.

-Australian nationals require a passport that is valid for six months beyond the arrival date, but no visa is required for touristic stays of up to 30 days.
+Australian nationals need a passport that is valid for six months beyond the arrival date, but no visa is required for touristic stays of up to 30 days.

-A passport valid for six months beyond the arrival date is required for South African nationals, as is a visa.
+A passport valid for six months beyond the arrival date is required for South African nationals, and a visa must be obtained before arrival.

-A passport valid for six months beyond arrival date is required for New Zealand nationals, but no visa is required for touristic stays of up to 30 days.
+A passport valid for six months beyond the arrival date is needed for New Zealand nationals, but no visa is required for touristic stays of up to 30 days.

 Useful contacts